wuciawe/wuciawe.github.io/_posts/2016-02-18-notes-on-ssh.md

 to connect to a remote end takes place, the message asking for something like remembering new key will prompt.
 We can use `-o "StrictHostKeyChecking no"` to avoid prompting of the message.

+In order to pull/push to Github via ssh behind a http proxy, you may use the `connect` program to manage the proxy http connection as:

+{% highlight conf linenos=table %}
+Host                github.com
+    User            git
+    ProxyCommand    connect -H <proxy host>:<proxy port> ssh.github.com 443
+{% endhighlight %}

+Note that `ssh.github.com` and `443` is the real remote url and port as Github doesn't allow http proxy to its `github.com:22`.

 ### pscp and pssh

 Sometimes you will need to transfer the same files with multiple remote ends or take the same actions